stormpath/stormpath.github.io/source/guides/multi-tenant/index.markdown

     This means the application's tenant records _should_ have a globally unique immutable tenant _primary key_ that is not necessarily human-friendly, like a `long` number or `UUID`, for the application's own needs.
 This type of key is called a [_surrogate_](http://en.wikipedia.org/wiki/Surrogate_key) key.

-    In addition , a tenant should _also_ have globally unique, _mutable_, and human-readable subdomain name (like `customerA`) that people use when executing requests to your application.
+    In addition, a tenant should _also_ have globally unique, _mutable_, and human-readable subdomain name (like `customerA`) that people use when executing requests to your application.
 This is known a [_natural_](http://en.wikipedia.org/wiki/Natural_key) key.

     After a request enters the application, the surrogate primary key identifier is used for all further data queries.
 For example:

     1. Request is received referencing a human-readable tenant name - the natural key.
     2. The human readable tenant name (natural key) is used to look up a tenant record, with that tenant's immutable `long` or `UUID` surrogate primary key.
     3. The surrogate key `long` or `UUID` is used for all subsequent data queries.  **This surrogate primary key is used for all data partitioning schemes and queries**, _not_ the human-friendly natural key.

     Why would you do this?